 What You Will Learn

-You will choose a curriculum that best suits your interests and career goals by mixing and matching courses from our of five areas of concentration: advertising, communication, journalism, public relations or film and telecommunication.
+You will choose a curriculum that best suits your interests and career goals by mixing and matching courses from three concentrations of study: Advertising, Public Relations, and Social Media; Communication; and Digital Storytelling and Journalism.

 Our program blends academic theory with project-oriented classroom assignments and hands-on experience to help you become a skilled professional.
 You will develop communication skills with personable instructors who foster a supportive climate while emphasizing quality work and high standards.